munkhdorj-m/Python-exercise-7-2-Loop-5/README.md

 **Problem:**

-Check if a given number is prime number or not.
+Count and return how many digits are divisible by 3.

 **Example**

+ 	Input: 9362
+  	Output: 3

+  	Input: 101
+  	Output: 0

- 	Input: 3
+  	Input: 123
-  	Output: True
+  	Output: 1

+---

+## Exercise 4

+**Problem:**

+Find and return reverse of the number.

+**Example**

-  	Input: 18
+ 	Input: 12345
-  	Output: False
+  	Output: 54321

-  	Input: 41
+  	Input: 478
-  	Output: True
+  	Output: 874

   	Input: 1
-  	Output: False
+  	Output: 1

 ---